 178. After a bill has been agreed to in principle, and there are no proceedings under standing order 174, the Assembly shall forthwith proceed to the detail stage unless the Assembly grants leave to dispense with the detail stage.

-Amendments to be circulated and debate adjourned
+Amendments to be circulated

 178A.
 If there is an amendment to be moved at the detail stage, a signed copy of the amendment shall be delivered to the Clerk’s office by 12 noon on the day prior to the sitting at which the amendment is proposed to be moved.
 The Clerk shall arrange for its circulation to Members as soon as practicable.
 (Adopted 27 November 2012; Amended 28 February 2013)